magslabs/laravel-storedproc/README.md

 }
 ```

 This is useful when you want to inject the instance or reuse it across multiple calls.
+The instance auto-resets after `result()`; call `reset()` manually if you need to clear state earlier.

 ---